Nicolas Carmarans makes wines from indigenous grape varieties clinging to steep terraces in the remote Aveyron region of central France.

-He places the grapes in fibreglass tanks to undergo carbonic maceration for about 10 days before being transferred to old barriques for seven months.
+He places the whole bunches in fibreglass tanks to undergo carbonic maceration for about 10 days before being transferred to old barriques for seven months.

 “A true wine of pleasure!”

-This wine can be drunk as an aperitif or matched to quite a wide range of foods.
+This wine is aged in old barrels and bottled without the addition of any sulphites to retain the freshness.
+It can be drunk as an aperitif or matched to quite a wide range of foods.

-The Nicolas Carmarans Selves is produced from old vine Chenin Blanc plus some grapes from his newly-planted vineyard on the Selves River slopes that thrives in the cold valley near Campouriez in the Aveyron.
+The Nicolas Carmarans Selves is produced from vines of Chenin Blanc (10 to 16 years) that thrive on granitic soils in the cold valley near Campouriez in the Aveyron.
 This is an unbelievably beautiful wine for those who love the power and elegance of this much sought-after grape variety.

 When we tried it this year during a lunch at chez Nicolas overlooking the beautiful river that meanders through the steep gorges here we were stunned again by the purity and elegance displayed by this wine.

-Nicolas Carmarans Vin de France l’Olto Rouge 2013
+Nicolas Carmarans Vin de France Entre Les Eaux 2020

 We have some magnums of the amazing wine produced by Nicolas and his friend Bruno Duchene.
 Bruno is imported to Australia by our colleague Andrew Guard.
 We import the wines of Nicolas Carmarans from the Aveyron.